-This course expands upon and integrates information presented in Anatomy & Physiology, and/or Clinical Anatomy.
-Students are introduced to the principles of biomechanics, joint kinematics, and muscle function, to enhance their understanding of normal human motion.
-Experiential laboratory sessions will provide illustrations of these concepts as well as the opportunity to develop skill in assessing joint range of motion, muscle strength, posture, and movement patterns related to occupational performance.
+Principles of biomechanics, osteo- and artho-kinematics, peripheral nerve function and and muscle function are introduced to enhance the understanding of normal human motion.
+Experiential laboratory sessions provide illustrations of these concepts as well as the opportunity to develop proficiency in surface anatomy and palpation, goniometry of movement, joint motion, structure and function, manual muscle testing, posture and movement patterns related to occupational performance.
 A course grade of B and a G.P.A. of 3.0 (80 for graduate grading system) is required for acceptance into OT professional courses.